mcmasty/mcmasty.github.io/_pages/home.md

     excerpt: "Looking at the coronavirus data tracking websites, left me with a few more questions.
 This is my attempt to satisfy my own curiosity.
     <br/><br/>

-    _The analysis page will be frequently updated._"
+    _The analysis page will be updated frequently._"
     url: "/covid-page/"

     btn_label: "Read More"